gbabybird01/AI-SOCIAL-MEDIA-CAPTION-CREATOR-SPARKAI-TASK-/README.md

 #PROMPT DESIGN :

 The following was the prompt used :

-    "" You are a creative social media caption writer.
+    ""You are a creative social media caption writer.
     INPUT: {seed_text}
     Platform: {platform}
     Tone: {tone}
     Audience: {audience}
     TASK:
     1. Produce exactly 3 short captions tailored to the Platform and Tone.
     2. For each caption, provide 3 relevant hashtags as a JSON array.